charlesneimog/OM-Sieves/README.md

 # OM-Sieves

 This library is a complementation of the mathtools developed by Carlos Agon and Moreno Andreatta.
-It has that aim to make easier the use of the Xenakis' sieves in [OM#](https://github.com/cac-t-u-s/om-sharp).
+It has that aim to make easier the use of the Xenakis' sieves in [OM#](https://github.com/cac-t-u-s/om-sharp) and OpenMusic.

 # [Download](https://github.com/charlesneimog/OM-Sieves/releases/download/1.1/OM-Sieves.zip)